Bart Groothuis: European Parliament

 Following the 2022 Russian invasion of Ukraine, Groothuis called for more defense cooperation in Europe.
 He proposed to spend €200 billion of the European Union's (EU) COVID-19 pandemic fund on defense, and he was in favor of the establishment of a European Security Council, not connected to the EU, in the long term.
 In March 2022, Groothuis was one of the lead authors, along with Bill Woodcock, Eva Kaili, Steve Crocker, Marina Kaljurand, Jeff Moss, Runa Sandvik, John Levine, Moez Chakchouk and some forty other members of the Internet governance and cybersecurity community, of an open letter entitled Multistakeholder Imposition of Internet Sanctions.
 The letter outlines a set of principles governing the imposition of Internet-related sanctions, and describes the mechanism being built to operationalize the sanction mechanism.
 The letter was occasioned by a request from the Ukrainian Ministry of Digital Transformation to ICANN and RIPE, requesting that Russia's top-level domains and IP addresses be revoked.
-The letter advocates more effective sanctions, more narrowly-focused on military and propaganda targets, and avoiding collateral effects upon civilians.
+The letter advocates more effective sanctions, more narrowly focused on military and propaganda targets, and avoiding collateral effects upon civilians.

 In early 2023, Groothuis was among a number of people and organizations that were sanctioned by the Iranian government for supporting and encouraging terrorism.
 This was in response to European sanctions against the regime following its crackdown of the Mahsa Amini protests.
 Groothuis had advocated designating the Islamic Revolutionary Guard Corps as a terrorist organization.

+He was re-elected in June 2024 as the VVD's second candidate, when the party secured four seats.
+His focus has since been on technology, cyber, defense, economic resilience, Iran, and the ASEAN countries.